Vipuldeep/nightcrawler/README.md

-## Install

 ## Sample
 ![Custom dark theme](https://github.com/Vipuldeep/nightcrawler/blob/main/preview.png)

+## Install
 1. Go to [VS Marketplace]()
 2. Click on the "Install" button

 ## Installation
-Launch VS Code Quick Open (⌘+P) or ctrl+shft+P, paste the following command, and press enter.
-`ext install nightcrawler`
-Or install this theme from the extension panel (search for "nightcrawler").
+Install this theme from the extension panel (search for "nightcrawler by vipul").
-You can find this theme in the [Visual Studio Code Marketplace]().
+You can find this theme in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=VipuldeepSGulati.nightcrawler).